gkistler/SourcemodStuff/README.md

 **Pistol Delayer**

 A plugin to enforce delay timers on pistol fire rates, created in response to ProdigySim's tickrate unlocker.
 The pistol fire-rate delays decay at a rate inversely proportional to the tickrate of the server, so for 100tick servers an unfair rate of fire became achievable without something like this plugin.

+**Spec Gag**

+Simple plugin to prevent MM1 from spectators in a L4D server.